tenzir/docs-starlight/README.md

 This repository hosts the documentation of Tenzir.

+## 🚧 WORK IN PROGRESS 🚧

+The content in this repository is not authoritative.
+If you look for the Tenzir documentation, go to [docs.tenzir.com](https://docs.tenzir.com).
+We are currently testing Starlight as documentation framework, and if successful, migrate over from Docusaurus.

 ## ✊ Usage

 All commands are run from the root of the project, from a terminal: